 The prospective cost of rehab is the single most powerful factor in many families’ choice not to seek treatment.
 However, there are numerous options.
 Many government programs at all levels, federal, state, and local, will assist in funding therapy and may even pay for it fully.
 Medicare, Medicaid, and the Affordable Care Act are a few examples.
 Private lenders, many of whom have agreements with recovery clinics, also offer financing choices.
 Selling property and self-pay are two other choices.
 It is critical to realize that the long-term consequences of addiction far outweigh the expenditures of recovery.

 How Can I Get Beacon Coverage for Detox and Rehab?

-Most insurance plans, including Beacon insurance, provide coverage for drug or alcohol addiction treatment.
-Beacon substance abuse coverage varies depending on the type of plan you have and where you live, but most plans cover some aspect of addiction treatment, such as detox and rehab.
+Most insurance plans, including Beacon Insurance, provide coverage for drug or alcohol addiction treatment.
+Beacon substance abuse coverage varies depending on the type of plan you have and where you live, but most plans cover some aspects of addiction treatment, such as detox and rehab.